adonisjs/rfcs/active-rfcs/0000-validator-api-update.md

 })
 ```

-Or ay allow the user to do something like this:
+Or may allow the user to do something like this:
 ```ts
 schema.create({
   title: schema.string([